-The 'God Matters' curriculum is followed throughout our school and is split up into ten themes which are revisited and developed each year to support the faith development of the children.
+The 'Come and See' RE curriculum is followed throughout our school and is split up into nine themes, as well as units on other faiths, which are revisited and developed each year to support the faith development of the children.

 Our Catholic Identity